Quick Facts: Earning an Ed.D. in Ohio

 Educational Leadership Career Outlook

 For a bird’s-eye view of the administrative landscape, consult the Bureau of Labor Statistics (BLS).
-It tracks employment & salary data for elementary & secondary school education administrators and postsecondary education administrators in every state.
+It tracks employment & salary data for K-12 education administrators and postsecondary education administrators in every state.

 Educational Leadership Salaries

-You can see annual mean wages for all kinds of educational administrators by consulting the BLS’s section on State Occupational Employment and Wage Estimates for Ohio.
-Mean wages for Ohio elementary & secondary school education administrators are not stellar—the state often loses out in the salary stakes to Pennsylvania.
-The Ohio Treasurer allows you to view all public Teacher Salaries—including salaries for administrators such as principals and superintendents—by name, district, and/or position.
+- Mean wages for Ohio K-12 education administrators are not stellar—the state often loses out in the salary stakes to Pennsylvania.
+Bear in mind that the Buckeye Institute allows you to view all public K-12 Salaries—including salaries for administrators such as principals and superintendents—by name, district, and/or position.

 Educational Leadership Job Boards